 You can count on our Philadelphia birth injury lawyers to be by your side every step of the way, working to provide you with the knowledge and tenacity you need to move forward.
 Let us be your guide and safeguard your family as you take legal action against the medical professional who caused your child harm.

-For a free consultation and to discuss your potential case with a skilled and experienced lawyer, we encourage you to call our firm today at (215) 866-2424.
+For a free consultation and to discuss your potential case with a skilled and experienced lawyer, we encourage you to call our firm today.
 We’ll be your family’s voice to obtain justice.